Internships: You Get Out What You Put In

 If you are taking classes and can fit an internship into your schedule, it can be beneficial and rewarding.
 Whether it’s accounting or another industry, be prepared to learn along the way and soak it all up.
 Don’t shy away from walking the extra mile or lending a hand to learn as much as you can.
 An internship is a way for you to see if you’re a good fit for a company and the company is a good fit for you.

 Internships are a great chance to test out the company culture and mission and explore growth opportunities.
 I have met some great people along the way and have some great memories to look back on.
 After my internship was over, I accepted a position with the firm and am an accountant full-time now.
 Everyone’s journey is different though; my path may not be the same as yours.
 It’s ultimately your decision to make do with your options and enjoy it along the way.
-To learn more about Adams Brown’s TALENT Internship Program, click here.
+Learn more about Adams Brown’s Internship Program.